Miley Cyrus: Legacy

 Due to her continual artistic reinventions, sonic and stylistic evolution, and versatility, Cyrus has been nicknamed the "Pop Chameleon" by media and various publications.
 She has also been considered a pop icon by several publications, with the BBC calling her "the ultimate 21st century pop star".
 In 2023, The Hollywood Reporter named Cyrus as one of its "Platinum Players" in music.
 Billboard included Cyrus in its "Greatest Pop Stars of 2023" listicle, naming her the "Comeback Artist of the Year".
 The magazine called her 2023 single "Flowers" the "biggest chart smash of her career" and noted that it "re-established [Cyrus] as one of pop's foremost hitmakers".
 In 2024, at age 31, Cyrus became the youngest recipient of the Disney Legends award, for her outstanding contributions to the Walt Disney Company.
 That year, she was ranked number 15 on Billboard's "Greatest Pop Stars of the 21st Century"; the magazine wrote that Cyrus has "endured as one of the century's most significant pop stars—because no matter what style she's trying out, at the end of the day, she's always still just being Miley".
 In 2025, Billboard ranked her twenty-first on its "Top Artists of the 21st Century" list, and ninth on its "Top 100 Women Artists of the 21st Century" list.
-Artists that have cited Cyrus or her work as inspiration or an influence include Chappell Roan, JoJo Siwa, Lea Michele, Lil Nas X, and Troye Sivan.
+Cyrus was honored with the Innovator Award at the 2026 iHeartRadio Music Awards.
+In May 2026, she received her own star in the Hollywood Walk of Fame as a recognition of her success.
+Artists that have cited Cyrus or her work as inspiration or an influence include Adéla, Chappell Roan, JoJo Siwa, Lea Michele, Lil Nas X, and Troye Sivan.